School of Engineering and Applied Sciences

 Harvard collaborating departments include the following: Biophysics, the School of Engineering and Applied Sciences (SEAS), and Physics.
 To apply to MEMP through Harvard’s School of Engineering and Applied Sciences, use the standard application available from the Graduate Schools of Arts and Sciences’ (GSAS) website.
 Submit one original application to the GSAS Admissions Office and a copy of the application, plus original transcripts, letters, and other supporting documentation, to HST Admissions, MIT E25-518, Cambridge, MA 02139.

-Please note that HST’s application deadline for MEMP is December 15th; all MEMP applications via Harvard must be received at HST by that date.
+Please note that applicants are responsible for knowing the application deadline to HST, which may be different than SEAS’s application deadline.
+All MEMP applications via Harvard must be received at HST by the HST application deadline.

 Courses offered by the SEAS and departments in the Faculty of Arts and Sciences are open to students who hold a bachelor’s degree or its equivalent, who are able to present evidence of fitness for admission at the graduate level, but who are registered as Special Students and are advised by the director of Special Students, GSAS, Holyoke Center 350, 1350 Massachusetts Avenue, Cambridge, MA 02138; 617-495-5392.